moj-analytical-services/splink/README.md

 # sparklink
-WORK IN PROGRESS:  Implementation in Apache Spark of the EM algorithm to estimate parameters of Fellegi-Sunter's canonical model of record linkage.

-The best documentation is currently the demo `ipynb`, which you can find [here](https://github.com/moj-analytical-services/sparklink/blob/dev/simple_demo.ipynb).
-Better docs to come.
+WORK IN PROGRESS.
+Sparklink is currently in alpha.

+Probabalistic record linkage at scale.

+`sparklink` implements Fellegi-Sunter's canonical model of record linkage in Apache Spark, including EM algorithm to estimate parameters of the model.
+It has been shown to be capable of de-duplicating or linking recordsets of at least 10 million records in less than an hour, on a cluster size of 10.

+## Interactive demo

 You can run this end-to-end demo in an interactive Jupyter notebook by clicking the button below:

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/moj-analytical-services/sparklink/dev)

+## Documentation

+Better docs to come.
+The best documentation is currently the demo `ipynb`, which you can find [here](https://github.com/moj-analytical-services/sparklink/blob/dev/simple_demo.ipynb).